dpi-tta-lessons/terminal-basics/content.md

-# Learn the Terminal: Navigate Your Computer Like a Developer
+# Terminal Basics: Navigate Your Computer Like a Developer

 The terminal gives you powerful control over your computer.
 Whether you're installing software, running programs, or managing files, learning the terminal helps you move faster and work like a developer.

 ## Goal

-Goal
 By the end of this lesson, you'll be able to open a terminal, move between folders, view files, create directories, and use keyboard shortcuts to work faster.
 You'll create and navigate a practice workspace on your computer using the terminal, no mouse needed.

 ## 1. Open the Terminal

 Choose one:

-- Codespace: Create a repo using the [static html template](https://github.com/dpi-tta-projects/static-html-template).
+- Codespace: Create a repo using the [static html template](https://github.com/dpi-tta-projects/static-html-template) and use the integrated terminal.
 - Mac: Press ⌘ + Space, type `Terminal`, hit Enter.
 - Windows: Press Win + R, type `cmd` or `powershell`, hit Enter.
 - Linux: Press Ctrl + Alt + T or find "Terminal" in your applications menu.